IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Introduction.md

 In the following chapters, you will:

-- Explore the process of provisioning a **VCF for Classic** instance via the IBM Cloud portal.
+- Learn how to provision a **VCF for Classic** instance using IBM Cloud portal.

-- Explore using the IBM Cloud portal to manage a **VCF for Classic** instance.
+- Explore managing a **VCF for Classic** instance using the IBM Cloud portal and various VMware management consoles.